mixlabweb/mixlabweb.github.io/content/post/bert_blog.md

 Outcome KGs
 ===========

-Different from traditional KGs, BertNet is extensible every time there is a new query.
+Different from traditional KGs, BertNet is extensible in case a new query is desired..
 In essence, there is no limitation on the scalability of BertNet.
 In our evaluation, we ground our framework to a commonly used relation set from ConceptNet, and a New relation set composed of some novel relations the authors think of.